Buttermilk Cupcakes

 Instructions

-• Preheat the oven to 350 degrees.
-Line two baking tins with paper liners and set aside.
+• Preheat your oven to 350°F. Line two standard muffin tins with paper cupcake liners and set aside.

-• Whisk together the flour, baking powder, and baking soda.
+• In a medium bowl, whisk together the flour, baking powder, and baking soda.
 Set aside.

-• Add the butter and sugar in a mixing bowl, or a bowl of an electric mixer fitted with the paddle attachment.
-Mix on medium speed for 3 to 5 minutes, or until light and fluffy.
+• In a large mixing bowl or the bowl of a stand mixer fitted with the paddle attachment, add the softened butter and sugar.
+Beat on medium speed for 3 to 5 minutes, or until the mixture is light, fluffy, and pale in color.

-• Scrape the sides of the bowl.
-Stir in the vanilla and sour cream.
+• Stir in the vanilla extract and sour cream until the mixture is smooth.

-• Fill the cupcake liners 2/3 full.
-Bake 15 to 17 minutes, or until a toothpick comes out clean.
+• Fill each cupcake liner about 2/3 full with batter.
+Bake in the preheated oven for 15 to 17 minutes, or until a toothpick inserted in the center comes out clean.

 The nutrition facts provided are calculated using a third-party tool and are estimates only.
 Actual nutritional content may vary based on the ingredients and brands you use, as well as portion sizes.
 For accurate results, please consult a registered dietitian or nutritionist.